NSO-developer/nso-gitbook/development/advanced-development/developing-services/services-deep-dive.md

     ```

     \
-    Likewise, do not use MAAPI `load_config` variants from the service code.
-Use the `sharedSetValues()` function to load XML data from a file or a string.
+    Likewise, do not use other MAAPI `load_config` variants from the service code.
+Use the `loadConfigCmds()` or `sharedSetValues()` function to load XML data from a file or a string.
+See [examples.ncs/scaling-performance/perf-bulkcreate](https://github.com/NSO-developer/nso-examples/tree/6.4/scaling-performance/perf-bulkcreate) for an example.
 *   **Reordering ordered-by-user lists**: If the service code rearranges an ordered-by-user list with items that were created by another service, that other service becomes out of sync.
 In some cases, you might be able to avoid out-of-sync scenarios by leveraging special XML template syntax (see [Operations on ordered lists and leaf-lists](../../core-concepts/templates.md#ch_templates.order_ops)) or using service stacking with a helper service.

     In general, however, you should reconsider your design and try to avoid such scenarios.